bruvellu/terebratalia-wnts/wnt.md

 *Terebratalia transversa*.](figures/FigS7.jpg){#fig:s-antagonists tag=S7
 width=15cm}

-![Orthology assignment of *Terebratalia transversa* Dkk genes.
+![Orthology assignment of *Terebratalia transversa* Dkk proteins.
-Best-scoring tree of a maximum likelihood phylogenetic analysis using the amino acid sequences of *dkk* genes from diverse metazoans.
+Best-scoring tree of a maximum likelihood phylogenetic analysis using the amino acid sequences of Dkk from diverse metazoans.
 Color-coding represents different Dkk subfamilies.
 Numbers show support values of individual branches.
 *Terebratalia transversa* (Ttra) ortholog, highlighted in bold, groups with a previously unidentified Dkk subfamily, in addition to *dkk3* and *dkk1/2/4*, which we named *dkk5*.